Spatial Transform Decoupling for Oriented Object Detection: Experiment

 For a fair comparison, we adopt a similar experimental configuration as used in the benchmark methods~\cite{rvsa, kfiou, orientedrcnn}.
 The performance evaluation on DOTA-v1.0 follows a \textit{multi-scale} setting, where the model is trained on the trainval-set and tested on the test-set.
 In contrast, for the ablation study on DOTA-v1.0, a \textit{single-scale} setting is adopted, where the model is trained on the train-set and tested on the val-set.
 All images would be cropped into patches of size 1024$\times$1024 with an overlap of 500/200 pixels in \textit{multi-scale}/\textit{single-scale} setting.
 In the \textit{multi-scale} setting, images are resized by 0.5$\times$, 1.0$\times$, and 1.5$\times$ before undergoing the cropping process, and no scale adjustment is adopted in the \textit{single-scale} setting.
 In the HRSC2016 dataset, images are resized in such a way that the larger dimension of width and height becomes 800, while maintaining their original aspect ratios.

-During training, data augmentation techniques, including horizontal/vertical flipping and random rotation, are employed to increase the scale and diversity of training data.
+During training, horizontal/vertical flipping and random rotation operations are conducted to increase the scale and diversity of training data.
 The model is trained for 12 epochs on DOTA-v1.0 and 36 epochs on HRSC2016.
 We adopt the AdamW optimizer~\cite{adam} with an initial learning rate of $1e^{-4}$/$2.5e^{-4}$ for DOTA-v1.0/HRSC2016, a weight decay of $0.05$, and a layer decay of $0.75$/$0.90$ for ViT/HiViT.
 All experiments are conducted on 8$\times$A100 GPUs with a batch size of $8$.